Workday (WDAY) Received its Third Buy in a Row

-After Goldman Sachs and Mizuho Securities gave Workday (NASDAQ: WDAY) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
-Analyst Richard Davis maintained a Buy rating on Workday yesterday and set a price target of $215.00.
+After Goldman Sachs and Mizuho Securities gave Workday (NASDAQ: WDAY) a Buy rating last month, the company received another Buy, this time from Merrill Lynch.
+Analyst Kash Rangan reiterated a Buy rating on Workday today and set a price target of $260.00.
 The company’s shares closed last Monday at $171.20.

-According to TipRanks.com, Davis is a top 25 analyst with an average return of 44.6% and a 84.2% success rate.
-Davis covers the Technology sector, focusing on stocks such as Bill.com Holdings, Upland Software, and Sprout Social.
+According to TipRanks.com, Rangan is a 5-star analyst with an average return of 13.2% and a 68.5% success rate.
+Rangan covers the Technology sector, focusing on stocks such as Zoom Video Communications, Salesforce, and ServiceNow.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Workday with a $213.41 average price target, which is a 26.3% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Workday with a $211.70 average price target, representing a 25.3% upside.
 In a report issued on February 14, Mizuho Securities also maintained a Buy rating on the stock with a $225.00 price target.

 See today’s analyst top recommended stocks >>